 Clues don’t mean spoilers!
 Don’t confuse laying out useful hints for revealing the conclusion of the main story future of the other characters.
 The prologue begins the story and hooks the reader’s interest.

 Tip: If you want to make a prologue stand out, make the reader think!

 3) No Unnecessary Details

 A good prologue is short & to the point.
+Do not make the paragraph too long.
 Give the reader some background on the main characters, time period, setting, and hints for what to expect.

 This is NOT the place for an info-dump.
 The goal is to get the reader thinking and present important questions that are answered in the main story.

 The prologue comes at the begging of a literary work, but it should not include all the details that are present in the main story.
 Many writers make the mistake of putting TOO much information.
 Focus on the important characters & important details!

 Takeaway: As a rule of thumb, keep your prologue under 1,000 words.

 Editing & proofreading is a major part of the publishing process.
 The prologue should always be edited last.
 You need to have a complete picture of the story from the introduction to the conclusion.
 Edit your prologue last to ensure key details are not missed.